Jesse Williams (actor): Other work

 Williams occasionally worked as a model during college, but never considered pursuing it as a career.
 He modeled for Kenneth Cole Productions, Levi's, and Tommy Hilfiger Corporation.
 Williams also modeled for Lane Bryant in 2012.

 He appeared as the love interest of R&B singer Rihanna in the music video for her single "Russian Roulette" from her 2009 album Rated R. He also appears in the music video for Estelle's song "Fall In Love", from the album All of Me.
 In 2018, Williams appeared in the video for "Tell Me You Love Me" by Demi Lovato.

 Williams did the voice acting and performance capture for Markus in the video game Detroit: Become Human, which first released on May 25, 2018, for the PlayStation 4.
 He also did the voice acting and performance capture for Duke in the video game NBA 2K21, which released worldwide on September 4, 2020, for multiple consoles.

 Personal life

 Williams dated Aryn Drake-Lee for five years before the two married on September 1, 2012.
 The couple have two children together, a daughter Sadie Williams (b.
 December 2013) and a son Maceo Williams (b.
 October 2015).
 The couple filed for divorce in April 2017.
 The divorce was finalized in October 2020.

+In 2026, Williams married his Hotel Costiera co-star, Alejandra Onieva.
+In May 2026, it was reported that the couple were expecting their first child together.